 3. Hire a second rep as quickly as possible

 If at all possible, start by hiring two sales people, not just one.
-Sales people thrive on competition, and in order to be a sellable company, you need to be able to demonstrate to a buyer that your sales are driven by a sales team and not just a high performing salesperson.
+Sales people thrive on competition, and to be a sellable company, you need to be able to demonstrate to a buyer that your sales are driven by a sales team and not just a high performing salesperson.
 If you’re charging up front or on a subscription model, you should be able to quickly get to the point where each sales rep is at least covering their costs to you.

 Wondering if you have a sellable business?
 Contact the MAXIMA Group for a consultation.
 We focus on privately held companies with annual revenues of $3 million to $60 million.
 We also advise larger public and private companies on buy-side engagements.